 Did you know there’s a rainforest in the US?
 El Yunque is made up of 28,000 acres of lush, tropical vegetation, and is home to more than a thousand species of flora and fauna.
 Some, like the Puerto Rico Parrot, Puerto Rican Boa, and Coquí frog don't exist anywhere else in the world.
 Oh, and you'll find a treetop walkway, miles of trails, and camping options!

 Certain areas of the park are currently closed due to recovery efforts from Hurricane Maria.
-Check out our Puerto Rico tourism update for more.
-Or, better yet, ask someone for an on-the-ground update.
+Ask a local for an on-the-ground update.
 Our trip planners can let you know what access to El Yunque is like.

 If you're looking to get off the beaten path, locals say to visit Cueva del Indio.
-They tell us that the walls of this seaside cave are covered in petrographs made by Puerto Rico’s native Taino people prior to the arrival of Columbus.
+They tell us that the walls of this seaside cave are covered in petroglyphs made by Puerto Rico’s native Taino people prior to the arrival of Columbus.

 The cave is a little hard to get to, but it's worth the extra effort.
 Plus, Cueva del Indio is located right near the town of Arecibo, so you can easily hit this and the Observatorio de Arecibo on just a single day trip.